HRSA HIV/AIDS Bureau

 HRSA staff work with funded agencies (recipients) to help them implement their grant projects.
 HRSA Project Officers are like case managers for recipients.
 They need to be able to handle all kinds of situations, translate complex requirements, know when to call in specialists, and provide "tough love" when necessary.
 This website supports this process by providing a centralized platform for TA and training resources.
 The RWHAP Program & Parts pages are especially important for project officers, and are one-stop shops for all news, events, and resources related to the multiple programs.

-Upcoming TA & Training Events
+TA & Training Events and Connecting with the Community

 Resources and Sources of TA & Training